4ndr3w/PersonalSite/content/project/frc.md

 date: "2017-01-01"
 ---

-I was the software lead and team co-captain on _FIRST_ Robotics Competition team TechFire 225 in high school, and I'm continuing to mentor the team as I go through college.
+I was the software lead and team co-captain on _FIRST_ Robotics Competition team TechFire 225 in high school, and I'm continuing to mentor as I go through college.

 <!--more-->